 - 1. To study the various tools, equipments used in Precast and Prestressed works. - 2.
 To construct examples of precast and prestressed works in construction yard. - 3.
 To survey construction work on site and submit report.

-Module-6 Industrial Structural Steel Works - Portal Frame Construction, North-light truss and Lattice girder roof with various roof coverings (corrugated metal sheets as roof panels- first to fourth generation sheets).
+Module-6 Industrial Structural Steel Works - Portal Frame Construction, North-light truss and Construction panels - first to fourth generation sheets).